 - Aligning the organization in terms of intent and objectives;

-- Representing our awesome company to all of our constituents.
+- Representing the privately-held company to all of our constituents.

-Currently, I live in Chevy Chase, D.C. with my wife and two children.
-I proudly support — and am involved — with Catholic Charities of the Archdiocese of Washington, the largest independent social services agency in the DC area providing critical services to hundreds of thousands of people in need.
+I proudly support Catholic Charities of the Archdiocese of Washington, the largest independent social services agency in the DC area providing critical services to hundreds of thousands of people in need.

 I am an alum of Leadership Greater Washington’s “Sweet 16” class and on the Young Professionals Board of Sibley Memorial Hospital Foundation.